libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 You might be asking yourself, why pick WebRTC over WebTransport in libp2p?
 It's like WebRTC but easier to implement and with less complexity.
 WebTransport is not without its limitations.

-The WebTransport protocol itself is still under development, and currently only implemented supported [in Chrome](https://caniuse.com/webtransport), but not yet in Firefox or Safari.
+The WebTransport protocol itself is still under development, and currently [only implemented in Chrome](https://caniuse.com/webtransport), but not yet in Firefox or Safari.
 Until WebTransport is implemented by all major browsers, WebRTC is a great fallback.

 ## Legacy WebRTC implementations in libp2p